dpw/node-buffer-more-ints/README.md

     > moreints.readInt64BE(new Buffer("0000deadbeef0000", "hex"), 0).toString(16)
     'deadbeef0000'

+Read and write functions for the regular widths (8, 16, 32) are also present in this module, for consistency.

-The additional functions will be patched into `Buffer.prototype` if you require `'buffer-more-ints/polyfill'`:
+The second form is methods patched into `Buffer.prototype`, installed by requiring `'buffer-more-ints/polyfill'`:

     $ node
     > require('buffer-more-ints/polyfill')